 - Pay attention & take notes

-- Make a decent effort doing the can on courseworks.
+- Make a decent effort doing the best you can on coursework.
 I believe this is where you'll actually be learning to understand the subject

 - Don't forget to have fun

-There's only 8 hours of lectures and another 8. labs, at least there was when I did my degree, so there's loads of free time for coursework and other stuff.
+There's only 8 hours of lectures and another 8 of labs, at least there was when I did my degree, so there's loads of free time for coursework and other stuff.